 - Mary Burroughs, Director of Human Resources

 The Pathways Advisory Committee (PAC) is a School Board-appointed committee of parents and staff charged with reviewing the curriculum process, evaluation results and District plans.
 The role of PAC is to communicate with parents the activities of the committee, and to solicit comments and feedback on curriculum and assessment issues.
-We also invite PAC members to sit on Curriculum Steering Committees.

 The Special Education Community Advisory Council (SECAC) advises the director of student services regarding current issues, program development, parental concerns and involvement and departmental priorities.
 Its mission is to provide input to the Bloomington department of special education, to serve as a communication link with the Bloomington community at large, to advocate for high quality educational programs for all learners, and to assure the implementation of the district and special education mission to all students in the Bloomington Public Schools.